Salas123/PasswordGenerator/README.md

   1. Encryption when txt file is exported
   2. Import txt file containing accounts and passwords (decryption)
   3. Reminder function to reset passwords
-  4. Find dictionary words that run 4 characters in the entered input and recommends not using it such password
+  4. Find dictionary words that run 4 characters in the entered input and recommending users to not use such password